 Secured vs. Unsecured debt

-The first step to understanding your responsibilities over a decedent’s outstanding debt is learning the difference between secured and unsecured debt.
+The first step to understanding your responsibilities over a deceased’s outstanding debt is learning the difference between secured and unsecured debt.

 Secured debt: Applies to monies borrowed against a particular asset.
 This type of debt includes mortgages for a house and car loans.
 Used as collateral for the amount owed, the property or vehicle can be repossessed and resold by the lender in the event that the borrower is unable to repay the debt.